"America deserved 9/11, dude. Fuck it, I'm saying it."

 "I don't think masculinity is associated with MAGA," Hasan has said.
 "I think what we consider to be masculine is just confidence and a demonstration of leadership skills."

-His political approach reveals the same pattern.
-"I give a lot of leeway to people for having somewhat bigoted views," he said in a recent interview.
+His political approach follows: "I give a lot of leeway to people for having somewhat bigoted views," he said in a recent interview.
 No hesitation.
-Radically different from liberal orthodoxy, and characteristic of Type 8s who value directness over political correctness.
+Radically different from liberal orthodoxy.
+Where most commentators perform outrage at the wrong opinions, Hasan would rather engage and convert.

 The Making of a Challenger: Hasan's Formative Years